Offshoring vs Outsourcing

 - T-Mobile used to offshore their call centers to the Philippines.
 Later, they moved their call centers stateside because of federal taxpayer subsidies designed to help keep jobs in the U.S.

-- Walmart has thousands of manufacturing plants in China, but the company also has a growing number of manufacturing and outsourced warehouses throughout the U.S.
+- Walmart has thousands of manufacturing plants in China, but the company also has a growing number of outsourced warehouses throughout the U.S.

 The Pros and Cons of Offshoring (with Examples)